shuyang-stat/contTimeCausal/README.md

 ## Use

-ctSFTM()   estimates the effect of treatment effect for a survival outcome under a SFTM with time-varying treatment and confounding in the presence of dependent censoring.
+ctSFTM()   estimates the effect of treatment effect for a survival outcome under a ctSFTM with time-varying treatment and confounding in the presence of dependent censoring.

-ctCoxMSM() estimates the effect of treatment effect for a survival outcome under a Cox proportional hazards model with time-varying treatment and confounding in the presence of dependent censoring.
+ctCoxMSM() estimates the effect of treatment effect for a survival outcome under a ctCoxMSM with time-varying treatment and confounding in the presence of dependent censoring.

 ### Toy example